Okay, it was Halloween yesterday. In keeping with that I'll show you my replacement for the Pegasus Powerbox that died in Iowa.

 Note that it includes a voltmeter that can be turned on/off, various sockets for charging your mobile devices, and a 3-level light that you could easily cover with red plastic.

-The included 50 A Powerpole connector probably couldn't handle the amperage that jolted Frankenstein to life, but it's more than enough for my rig's peak use of 5 A.
+The included 50 A Powerpole connector probably couldn't handle the 30,000 amps that jolted Frankenstein to life, but it's more than enough for my rig's peak draw of 5 amps.

 Next time I'll have another Frankenstein that I hope isn't monstrous: the Veil Nebula mosaic, using parts (images) from a few sessions at Eagle Lake Observatory, The Iowa Star Party, and a friend's back yard near Stacy, Minnesota.
 A real Frankenimage.